1993 Spanish general election

-Amid a large voter turnout of 76.4%, González's PSOE emerged as the largest party for the fourth consecutive time, though it lost the overall majority it had held since 1982 and fell to 159 deputies.
-In contrast, José María Aznar's People's Party (PP) gained from the collapse of the Democratic and Social Centre (CDS) and made significant inroads, increasing its support to 34.8% of the vote and 141 seats.
-However, the party fell short of opinion poll predictions that gave it the most seats, which was attributed to González being perceived as decisively defeating Aznar in the second of two head-to-head debates held during the campaign.
-United Left (IU) remained stagnant, with party leader Julio Anguita having suffered a stroke in the week previous to the election that prevented him from campaigning.
+Opinion polling predictions of a very close result and economic uncertainty polarized the campaign and fueled a large voter turnout of 76.4%, the highest since 1982.
+González's PSOE overperformed expectations and emerged as the largest party for a fourth consecutive time, gaining one million votes from 1989, though it lost the overall majority it had held after one decade in power.
+In contrast, the People's Party (PP) under José María Aznar benefitted from the collapse of the Democratic and Social Centre, making significant inroads by increasing its support to almost 35% of the vote with three million more votes, but it slightly underperformed expectations (which hinted at the PP securing the most seats); this was attributed to González being perceived as decisively defeating Aznar in the second of two head-to-head leaders' debates.
+United Left (IU) remained stagnant, with party leader Julio Anguita having suffered a stroke that prevented him from campaigning.
+In his victory speech, an emotional González proclaimed having "understood the message" and the citizens' desire for "change upon change".

 For the first time since 1979, the election brought in a hung parliament, but parliamentary arithmetics meant that the PSOE remained the only party able to form a government.
-González was forced to seek the support of Catalan and Basque nationalist groups—such as Convergence and Union (CiU) and the Basque Nationalist Party (PNV)—in order to renew his tenure, in exchange for regional concessions.
+His animosity with IU's Anguita forced González to seek the support from peripheral nationalist groups—such as Convergence and Union (CiU) and the Basque Nationalist Party (PNV)—in order to renew his tenure, in exchange for concessions on regional autonomy.
 His fourth government was a minority one, in spite of coalition offerings made to CiU and PNV being rejected.